melissakinsey/budget-tracker/README.md

 # TECHNICAL SPECS
 * Runs on the command line.
 * Uses MongoDB Atlas for offline storage.
+* Uses a service worker to communicate in an offline environment.
+* Uses a manifest.json file to tell the browser how to display the budget tracker.
+This file includes the name of the app, the icons used, and the URL at which the app lives.

 # LESSONS LEARNED
 This project was good for learning about using the dev tools.
 I'd already been using the 'Inspect Elements' panel in styling my projects, but now I know how to use the dev tools to simulate throttling and offline mode.
+I also learned about service worker files and manifest.json files.

 # CONTRIBUTIONS
 This was an individual project.
 Thanks, as always, to my study group and TAs!